Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Large Sample Properties and Lemmas

-{ } almost surely in $\mathcal{X}$ due to A.3.
-Now note that $b$ is $\mathcal{X}$-measurable and thus we can apply the following bound using the Cauchy-Schwarz inequality: { } where the last inequality comes from Assumptions A.1 and A.2.
-This bounds allows us to apply dominated convergence { } where the last step follows from Neyman-orthogonality of $\psi(W,\eta)$ around $\eta_0$ \citep{semenova2020better}.
-A uniform bound for the second derivative of $E[\psi(W,\eta)|X=x]$ has been provided in \cite{semenova2020better}, Proof of Lemma C.1.
-Thus, we obtain { } Together this implies that, as $E[||b(z)||] = k_B$ { } by the Cauchy-Schwarz and triangle inequality.
-In the case of a bounded basis similarly { } by A.6 and Lemma 6.1 by \cite{chernozhukov2018double}.
+{ } almost surely in $\mathcal{X}$ due to A.2 and A.3.
+Now note that $b_B(Z_i)$ is $\mathcal{X}$-measurable and thus we can apply the following bound using the Cauchy-Schwarz inequality: { } where the last inequality comes from A.1 and A.2.
+This bounds allows us to apply dominated convergence { } where the last step follows from Neyman-orthogonality of $\psi_B(W_i,\eta)$ around $\eta_0$, see \cite{semenova2023generalized}, Section 4.2.
+A uniform bound for the second derivative of $E[\psi_B(W_i,\eta)|X=x]$ has been provided in \cite{semenova2023generalized}, Proof of Lemma A.7.
+Thus, we obtain { } Together this implies that, as $E[||b_B(z)||] = k_B$, { } by the Cauchy-Schwarz and triangle inequality.
+In the case of a bounded basis similarly { } by A.6 and Lemma 6.1 in \cite{chernozhukov2018double}.
 Now consider the variance term $\Lambda_n$.
-We first bound the differences for each component $\psi^{[1]},\dots,\psi^{[4]}$ separately: For any $\hat{\eta} \in \mathcal{T}_n$, note that { } and thus, by $(a.ii)$ and A.2, we obtain { } almost surely by A.2 and $(a.ii)$. $(a.i)$ then implies that { } almost surely by the same logic as for the previous components.
-Thus, we again obtain by $(a.i)$ that { } almost surely.
-Thus, using $(a.i)$ and $(a.ii)$, we obtain { } Putting everything together we then obtain the required { } by the triangle inequality and A.6.
+Note that our assumptions imply the conditions in Assumption 3 in Semenova (2023), version 3.
+Thus, by her Lemma (A.7), Equation (A.36) we have that, for $B \in \{L,U\}$, { } Hence, we can bound our variance term analogously by { } using A.6.
 Therefore Assumption 3.5 in SC applies.
-This together with A.1, A.2, A.4, and A.5 then covers all conditions required for SC, Lemma 3.1(b).
-Thus, for any $z \in \mathcal{Z}$ and $B \in \{L,U\}$, the estimators are asymptotically linear: { } where the remainder convergence follows from A.5.
+This together with A.1, A.2, A.4, and A.5 then covers all conditions required for Lemma 3.1(b) in SC.
+Thus, for any $z \in \mathcal{Z}$ and $B \in \{L,U\}$, the estimators are asymptotically linear { } where the remainder convergence follows from A.5.

+For $B = S_0$ and the AIPW moment function $\psi_{S_0}(W_i,\eta)$, note that our assumptions are equivalent to the ones in Assumption 4.10 and 4.11 in SC for the conditional average treatment effect using AIPW moment functions.
+Thus, their Lemma 3.1 applies directly which yields an equivalent linearization to the one above for $B = S_0$ under the convergence rate requirements of Assumption 4.11 in SC.